Rajan Sawhney: Leadership Race

-After Jason Kenny stepped down as leader of the United Conservative Party a leadership election was called.
-Rajan Sawhney stepped down from her role as Minister of Transportation to bid for leadership of the UCP.
-Sawhney’s leadership campaign platform included; Alberta energy and increased trade on Alberta energy, Public inquiry to Alberta’s response to the Covid-19 pandemic, addressing racism in Alberta, inflation relief payments, indexing AISH to inflation, indexing the tax system, indexing seniors benefits, indexing income brackets, strong relationship with healthcare workers, fairness for Alberta in the Canada confederation, and expanding diabetes supports.
-Sawhney was also a strong opponent to the Sovereignty Act, a platform item proposed by Daniel Smith another leadership candidate.
-Sawhney received 2.7% 2246 of the total votes cast (85,000 total votes cast) and was dropped on the second ballot.
+After Jason Kenney stepped down as leader of the United Conservative Party, a leadership election was called.
+Rajan Sawhney stepped down from her role as Minister of Transportation to compete for leadership of the UCP.
+Sawhney’s leadership campaign platform included: Support for the Alberta energy industry and increasing trade of Alberta energy, a public inquiry to Alberta’s response to the COVID-19 pandemic, strengthening the relationship with healthcare workers, "fairness" for Alberta in the Canada confederation, and expanding diabetes supports.